-Brisk winter mornings can leave you yearning for sunshine, warmth and of course, cranberries!
 This Cranberry Mimosa is packed with bright, sunny flavor, and is bursting with color!
 Made with prosecco, Gran Gala, orange and cranberry juice, and garnished with fresh cranberries and rosemary, this drink is sure to complement any table set for winter brunches and gatherings.

 2 champagne flutes filled with cranberry mimosa, garnished with cranberries.
 Bucket with prosecco in background.

-Cranberry Mimosa: The Perfect Christmas Morning Cocktail
+The Perfect Christmas Morning Cocktail

 There is nothing better than waking Christmas morning and being with the ones you love.
-And what better way to share that love than to cook, bake, and create delicious food and drink for those guest.
+And what better way to share that love than to cook, bake, and create delicious food and drink for those guests?

 Closeup shot of Cranberry Mimosa with cranberries and rosemary.